the designation process

 To assist in the selection and designation of Historic MPAs, Historic Scotland works with partners in the Scottish Marine Protected Areas project

 to share data and participate in coordinated surveys.
-Where more specific field assessments are required to inform designation and to facilitate monitoring of existing Historic MPAs, Historic Scotland undertakes this work through a UK-wide marine archaeology services contract or by commissioning separate assessments.
+Where more specific field assessments are required to inform designation and to facilitate monitoring of existing Historic MPAs, Historic Scotland undertakes this work through a marine archaeology services contractshared with Wales and N. Ireland, or by commissioning separate assessments.

 Historic Scotland consults with a wide range of interested parties prior to making recommendations on Historic MPA designations.
 The only exception to this is where there is an urgent threat to a marine historic asset.
 In such instances, urgent designation can be progressed without consultation but its duration is time limited.
 Full consultation is required to make the designation permanent.

 All candidates for Historic MPA designation are assessed against the criterion of national importance, by following guidance on the determination of national importance